-A subcategory of strategic reserves, interruptibility schemes were found in six of the Member States included in the sector inquiry: Germany, Italy, Ireland, Poland, Portugal, and Spain.

-- Since 2010, Italy also has operated two interruptibility schemes: one for the two main islands (contracting 500 MW in each of Sardinia and Sicily) and another for the mainland contracting 3,300 MW. - Between 2013 and 2016 German TSOs have organised monthly tenders for 3,000 MW of sheddable load provided by consumers larger than 50MW.
-The scheme is presently being revised. - In September 2012, the Polish TSO launched a tender to attract demand response services.
+- (169) A subcategory of strategic reserves, interruptibility schemes were found in seven of the Member States included in the sector inquiry: France, Germany, Italy, Ireland, Poland, Portugal, and Spain. - Since 2010, Italy also has operated two interruptibility schemes: one for the two main islands (aiming to contract 500 MW in each of Sardinia and Sicily) and another for the mainland contracting 3,300 MW.
+The scheme for the two islands was reformed in 2016, with the target volume being reduced to 400 MW in Sardinia and 200 MW in Sicily. - Between 2013 and 2016 German TSOs have organised monthly tenders for 3,000 MW of sheddable load provided by consumers larger than 50 MW.
+The scheme is presently being revised, whereby it is the intention of the German legislator to widen eligibility requirements by means of a lowering of the participation threshold (to 10 or 5 MW), by shortening contract durations (from one month to one week) and by allowing for the possibility of pooling or aggregation of loads.
+Also the total amount to be procured would be reduced to 1,500 MW. - In September 2012, the Polish TSO launched a tender to attract demand response services.
 The first tender failed to attract any bids but four subsequent tenders between 2013 and 2015 resulted in 200 MW demand response capacity being contracted. - Since 2011, Portugal has operated an interruptibility scheme.
-1,392.7 MW of capacity was contracted under the scheme in 2014. - Since 2007 Spain has operated an interruptibility scheme.
+1,410 MW of capacity was contracted under the scheme in 2015. - Since 2007 Spain has operated an interruptibility scheme.
 3 GW of capacity was contracted in 2015. - In Ireland the Powersave scheme, operated by Eirgrid, is a voluntary scheme encouraging large and medium sized customers to reduce their demand when total system demand is close to available supply.
-With up to 50 MW of total demand reduction potential it is considerably smaller than the other schemes.

-In most schemes, beneficiaries are paid a fixed price for each MW of demand response made available as well as a price for demand reductions actually made (energy delivered).
-In Poland and Ireland beneficiaries are only paid for energy delivered and receive no availability payment.

-There is a difference between schemes that have been established by the TSO to provide it with a valuable tool for ensuring system stability and schemes that have been introduced by the government to request a fixed amount of demand response to be contracted.
+With up to 50 MW of total demand reduction potential it is considerably smaller than the other schemes. - In France, an interruptibility scheme is in place since 2014, to be used during emergency situations only.
+Since late 2015, the law prescribes the exact amount to be procured by the TSO: 1,600 MW divided between two product categories. - (170) In most schemes, beneficiaries are paid a fixed price for each MW of demand response made available as well as a price for demand reductions actually made (energy delivered).
+In Poland and Ireland beneficiaries are only paid for energy delivered and receive no availability payment. - (171) There is a difference between schemes that have been established by the TSO to provide it with a valuable tool for ensuring system stability and schemes that have been introduced by the government to request a fixed amount of demand response to be contracted.
 Also where the capacity is requested by the government it may have a useful function, but the distinction is relevant from a state aid perspective.
 For instance, the interruptible load scheme established by the German government may be used by the TSOs for re-dispatch purposes.
 By temporarily switching off loads in the South, the need for north-south flows is alleviated.

-By definition the interruptibility schemes are limited to demand response capacity.
-Some schemes have further restrictions on eligibility, such as minimum size requirements.

-None of the interruptibility schemes are open to beneficiaries located in other Member States.
+- (172) By definition the interruptibility schemes are limited to demand response capacity.
+Some schemes have further restrictions on eligibility, such as minimum size requirements. - (173) None of the interruptibility schemes are open to beneficiaries located in other Member States.